July 26, 2024

 Volunteering with Dr Julie King At Chapel Point Park - 2024

 Dr. Julia King, Anthropology Professor at St Mary's College of Maryland, once again invited CCASM members to volunteer with her, her crew, and the SMCM Field School students as they continue to investigate a site in Chapel Point Park.
+Although the Field School will be over June 21, the crew (and volunteers) will continue working into July.

 In 2023 Dr King and her crew dug numerous STPs as well as a couple of test units looking for evidence of the Jesuit Mission in the area that was associated with Father Andrew White.
 A few CCASM members volunteered 2023 Volunteering at Chapel Point at the site.
 In the 2023 Julia King talk on Chapel Point Julie showed some of the diagnostic artifacts found.
 Now it is time to find out more about the site.